 4. Take your time and use all of your senses

-Hold each sip, bite, nibble sensually and reverently in your mouth, allow what’s cold to absorb the warmth of your inner cheeks, churn your food into a delicious soup.
-Use your eyes, your sense of touch (both your finger tips and your tongue), your smell, even your ears to hear the crunching and slurping.
-Look at your next sandwich like your boyfriend just proposed to you with it, it’s a 14 carrot super sandwich with black diamond sesame sauce.
+Hold each sip, bite, nibble sensually and reverently in your mouth.
+Allow what’s cold to absorb the warmth of your inner cheeks, churn your food into a delicious soup.
+Use your eyes, your sense of touch (both your finger tips and your tongue), and your smell.
+Even your ears to hear the crunching and slurping.
+Tuning in to all of the sensations is mindful eating.
+Look at your next sandwich like your boyfriend just proposed to you with it.
+It’s a 14 carrot super sandwich with black diamond sesame sauce.

 5. Remember to breathe

-Breathing was the absolute last thing in cue on my level of consciousness in the throws of a binge, so I imagine this is true for anyone struggling with the habituated habit of overeating.
+Breathing was the absolute last thing in cue on my level of consciousness in the throws of a binge.
+So I imagine this is true for anyone struggling with the habituated habit of eating more than your body “needs”.
 As you stay with your inhale and your exhale while eating, you will immediately feel more calm.

 6. Leave some room and chew your food properly